RizaHKhan/cdk-for-laravel-deployment/README.md

 });
 ```

-Create a certificate for the domain
+Create a [SSL Certificate](https://aws.amazon.com/what-is/ssl-certificate/) for the domain

 ```typescript
 const certificate = new Certificate(scope, "CertificateName", {